Isa2008/image-carousel/README.md

 ![Alt Text](demo-pics-gifs/image-carousel-2.gif)

-Images are taken of my collective 2008daughters, photos by Bennie Julian Gay.
+Images are taken of a show of my collective 2008daughters at DUVE gallery Berlin, photos by Bennie Julian Gay.